 Helps teams to implement secure networks

-Ethical hacks involve probing the network infrastructure and access policies to detect any security gaps.
+Ethical hacks involve probing the network infrastructure and access policies to detect security gaps.
 Reports documenting the findings of ethical hacks help organizations protect network ports, implement effective policies, and configure secure firewalls, thereby helping to enforce a robust security posture.

 Helps teams keep data secure

 By mimicking attackers’ techniques to access system and user data, ethical hacks help teams assess the effectiveness of their data security policies.
-This allows security professionals to change their security constructs to address data security threats originating from within and outside the network.
+This allows security professionals to change their security constructs to address data security threats from within and outside the network.

 Prevention of Cyber Attacks